5 Key Metrics that Profitable ASCs Track

 1. Know your ASCs’ clinical performance data

-Familiarize yourself with your facilities key quality metrics to better understand the value and performance of your processes and services.
-Tracking the overall performance of your services such as Patient, Physician & Staff satisfaction results, and patient outcomes, percentage of SSI’s, complications, hospital/emergency room visit within 24 hours or seven days of discharge, the number of burns, falls, wrongs, or death, identify opportunities for improvement.
+Familiarize yourself with your facility’s key quality metrics to better understand the value and performance of your processes and services.
+Tracking the overall performance of your services, such as patient, physician, and staff satisfaction results, patient outcomes, percentage of SSIs, complications, hospital/emergency room visits within 24 hours or seven days of discharge, the number of burns, falls, wrong-site procedures, or deaths, can help identify opportunities for improvement.